 Gather the tulle/ netting top edge ( use a thick thread and use wide zig zag stitches over this to gather tulle).
 Join the ends of the tulle strip / netting to make it a tube.
 Stitch the gathered tube on top of the skirt.You can keep the tulle/netting layer upside down ( right sides together on the skirt and then flip it down) and stitch, instead of top stitching

 If you want fullness from the waist you will have to attach many layers of tulle.
 I have given here two layers of tulle strips.
 More and more layers of tulle will give you greater fullness.
 Instead of tulle you can use crinoline.

 If you want more fullness than what you see here, one trick is to soak the petticoat in a liquid starch solution and then dry it to appropriate stiffness.
-You will hav to ensure that the stiffness is not overwhelming.
-Checkout the different types of liquid starches and stiffeners you can make yourself for this purpose.
+You will have to ensure that the stiffness is not overwhelming.
+Checkout the different types of liquid starches and stiffeners you can make yourself for this purpose

 A Fitted petticoat skirt